LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Spatial Bundle Adjustment

 which is strictly no larger and generally substantially smaller.
 In particular, when the diffusion groups are of comparable size, i.e., \(m_i \approx M/D\), the quadratic and cubic terms are reduced by factors of approximately \(D\) and \(D^2\), respectively. \end{lemma}

 \begin{proof} See Appendix (\ref{appendix:lemma2}). \end{proof}

-The above proof uses a maximum of $D$ diffusion steps, while in practice, DBA is used when having a strong confidence of inner group poses for a small number of times far below $D$.
+This proof uses a maximum of $D$ diffusion steps, while in practice, DBA is used when having a strong confidence of inner group poses for a small number of times far below $D$.

 Let us estimate the confidence level of the estimated pose using the covariance estimation.
 Denote $\mathbf C_{f} = \{ \mathbf C_{f_{ij}} \}$, $\delta \mathbf C_{f} = \{ \delta \mathbf C_{f_{ij}} \}$, and $\mathbf T^{\star}$ as the converged solution using the measured cluster $\mathbf C_{f}$, according to BALM2, we get: